Mystery play: Origins

-As early as the fifth century living tableaux were introduced into sacred services.
+As early as the fifth century, living tableaux were introduced into sacred services.
 The plays originated as simple tropes, verbal embellishments of liturgical texts, and slowly became more elaborate.
 At an early period chants from the service of the day were added to the prose dialogue.
-As these liturgical dramas increased in popularity, vernacular forms emerged, as travelling companies of actors and theatrical productions organized by local communities became more common in the later Middle Ages.
+As these liturgical plays increased in popularity, vernacular forms emerged, and travelling companies of actors and theatrical productions became common in the later Middle Ages.

-The Quem quaeritis? is the best known early form of the dramas, a dramatised liturgical dialogue between the angel at the tomb of Christ and the women who are seeking his body.
-These primitive forms were later elaborated with dialogue and dramatic action.
-Eventually the dramas moved from church to the exterior - the churchyard and the public marketplace.
-These early performances were given in Latin, and were preceded by a vernacular prologue spoken by a herald who gave a synopsis of the events.
-The writers and directors of the earliest plays were probably monks.
-Religious drama flourished from about the ninth century to the sixteenth.
+The Quem quaeritis? is the best known early form of the dramas.
+It is a schematic dialogue between the angel at the tomb of Christ and the women who are seeking his dead body.
+Early forms of the responsorium were later elaborated with dialogue and dramatic action.
+Early performances were given in Latin, and were preceded by a vernacular prologue spoken by a herald who gave a synopsis of the events.
+The writers and directors of the earliest plays were probably monks or clerics.

 In 1210, suspicious of the growing popularity of miracle plays, Pope Innocent III issued a papal edict forbidding clergy from acting on a public stage.
 This had the effect of transferring the organization of the dramas to town guilds, after which several changes followed.
 Vernacular texts replaced Latin, and non-Biblical passages were added along with comic scenes, for example in the Secunda Pastorum of the Wakefield Cycle.
 Acting and characterization became more elaborate.